Qkenza/DocPointify/README.md

 ## Description :

-DocPointify is a web-based application designed to streamline patient and appointment management for doctors and their personal assistant. it works like an online calendar, a virtual agenda, enabling efficient handling of patient information and appointments in a user-friendly interface.
+DocPointify is a web-based application designed to streamline patient and appointment management for doctors and their cabinet staff or assistant. it works like an online calendar, a virtual agenda, enabling efficient handling of patient information and appointments in a user-friendly interface.

 ## Table of Content :